autruonggiang/IT001-Homework/README.md

-# IT001 - Introduction to Programming's homework
+# IT001 - Introduction to Programming's Homework
 Term 1 (2021-2022).